Mahmoud-Elgzar/Trip-Wise/README.md

 Running the Translation Service
 To start the translation service, open a terminal and execute the following commands:

-Navigate to the lib directory:cd lib
+Navigate to the lib directory: cd lib

-Enter the translate directory:cd translate
+Enter the translate directory: cd translate

-Move to the backend directory:cd backend
+Move to the backend directory: cd backend

-Run the backend server using Uvicorn:uvicorn main:app --reload
+Run the backend server using
+Uvicorn:uvicorn main:app --reload

 Running the Computer Vision Service
 To start the Computer Vision service, open a terminal and execute the following commands:

-Navigate to the lib directory:cd lib
+Navigate to the lib directory: cd lib

-Enter the ComputerVision directory:cd ComputerVision
+Enter the ComputerVision directory: cd ComputerVision

-Move to the backend directory:cd backend
+Move to the backend directory: cd backend

-Run the backend script:python backend.py
+Run the backend script:
+python backend.py